simon-ritchie/apysc/docstring_markdowns/apysc/_validation/size_validation.md

 - `size`: Int or int
   - Target size (width or height) value.
 - `err_msg`: str or None, default None
-  - The error message which displays at error raised.
+  - The error message that display at error raised.

 <hr>

 **[Raises]**

-- ValueError: If not integer value is specified.
+- ValueError: The error message which displays at error raised.